 Ash & Sawdust Expectations

-While the Woodridge series, Timberline, & Ironwood grills feature a new grease management system that channels the majority of both grease and ash into the EZ Clean Grease & Ash Keg, customers should still expect to see ash accumulation in their grill, particularly in the grill barrel underneath the Evenflow Heat Shield.
+While the Woodridge series, Timberline, & Ironwood grills feature a new grease management system that channels the majority of both grease and ash into the EZ Clean Grease & Ash Keg, you should still expect to see ash accumulation in their grill, particularly in the grill barrel underneath the Evenflow Heat Shield.

 The Woodridge series grills have an ash cap that sits on top of the grease chute inside the grill to prevent sparks and embers form entering the Grease & Ash Keg.

-Timberline/Ironwood | Woodridge Series |
+| Timberline/Ironwood | Woodridge Series |

 Does Ash Buildup Impact Grill Functionality